EU reviews Hungary's eligibility for sorely needed aid | Politics

 The European Union's executive is due to come up with a new assessment on Friday of the state of democracy in Hungary to help the bloc's 26 other member states decide on whether to grant Budapest billions of euros worth of funds.
 Trying to unlock access to the money, Hungary's nationalist Prime Minister Viktor Orban is facing one of the greatest challenges of his 12-year rule as domestic inflation is seen climbing to 26% this month, the cost of state debt has shot up and the economy is expected to slow sharply next year.

-At stake is 13.3 billion euros ($14.1 billion) that had been earmarked from the EU's joint coffers for Hungary but blocked over worries around corruption and a lack of judicial independence in the country of nearly 10 million people.
+At stake is 13.3 billion euros ($14.1 billion) that had been earmarked from the EU's joint coffers for Hungary but blocked over worries around corruption and poor judicial independence.
 The European Commission is due to communicate its position to the Czech Republic, current holder of the EU's rotating presidency, in a letter later on Friday, two officials said.

 Hungarian Justice Minister Judit Varga said this week that parliament had approved more laws to address the graft concerns since the Commission concluded its last assessment in November.
-"We will continue to work to ensure that the Hungarian people receive even the last penny of the resources they deserve," she said on Facebook.
+Sources said EU countries could seize on Hungary's latest legal changes to conditionally approve Budapest's national recovery spending plan worth 5.8 billion euros and lower from 7.5 billion the value of other funds to be frozen.

+"If there is a clear assessment that in those 20 days the Hungarians have made some more significant step... then it would probably lead to a more moderate evaluation from the point of the frozen funds," said one Czech government source.
+That discussion might only happen on Monday, the sources also said, adding that any decision on funds for Hungary would also depend on whether Budapest moves on two other decisions Orban has been blocking -

+an 18 million euros joint EU loan to Ukraine and a proposal for a global minimum corporate tax .

 COMPROMISE?
 International watchdogs say Orban has long channelled EU funds to associates to entrench himself in power.
 Orban says Hungary is no more corrupt than others.

-Sources told Reuters that EU countries would seize on Hungary's latest legal changes to conditionally approve Budapest's spending plan for the 5.8 billion euros, while lowering from 7.5 billion the amount of funds still frozen.
-An end-of-year deadline to decide on both pots of money increases the pressure on both sides as they seek to wring concessions from each other.

-Consultancy Eurasia Group said it believed Hungary "will reach a deal with the EU" this year.
-"However, the risk of a breakdown in talks is growing, as Brussels and EU capitals are inclined to show...
-Orban the bloc will not be blackmailed," it said. ($1 = 0.9463 euros)
+An end-of-year deadline increases the pressure as both sides seek to wring concessions.
+Consultancy Eurasia Group expected a deal this year but warned that risks were growing "as Brussels and EU capitals are inclined to show...
+Orban the bloc will not be blackmailed." ($1 = 0.9463 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)